One Minneapolis Fund

 - Local, regional or state governmental entities.

-- Organizations that currently receive funding from the Minneapolis Community Participation Program.
+- Organizations that currently receive funding from the Minneapolis Community Participation Program (these) are not eligible to apply directly, but may partner with other organizations on eligible projects.

 - Organizations that receive 50 percent or more of their budget from the City of Minneapolis.